freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: [https://donate.freecodecamp.org](https://donate.freecodecamp.org) or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### Apr 7, 2023
+1. freeCodeCamp just published a new Front End Development course.
+You can code along at home and build your own game in raw HTML, CSS, and JavaScript.
+Then you'll learn how to refactor your game to make use of the Model-View-Controller design pattern.
+You'll then add TypeScript to improve the reliability of your code, and React to make your game more dynamic.
+This is an excellent project-oriented course for beginners.
+(10 hour YouTube course): https://www.freecodecamp.org/news/frontend-web-development-in-depth-project-tutorial/

+2. And if you want even more web development practice, here's another beginner's course.
+It will teach you how to build a personal website using a lot of contemporary tools, including Next.js, Tailwind CSS, TypeScript, and Sanity.
+Kapehe has taught a lot of courses with freeCodeCamp, and I think you'll dig her friendly teaching style.
+(2 hour YouTube course): https://www.freecodecamp.org/news/create-a-personal-website-with-next-js-13-sanity-io-tailwindcss-and-typescript/

+3. You may have heard the terms “Symmetric Encryption” and “Asymmetric Encryption”.
+But what do they mean?
+This primer will teach you about these concepts, and how they power both the SSL protocol and its successor, TLS.
+Encryption makes the World Wide Web go ‘round.
+(15 minute read): https://www.freecodecamp.org/news/encryption-explained-in-plain-english/

+4. And on the topic of encryption, it turns out that even something as basic as storing something safely on your computer requires quite a bit of applied mathematics.
+This tutorial on “encryption at rest” will walk you through some of the cryptography techniques developers use – including hashing and salting.
+Just thinking about those makes me hungry for some hash browns.
+(8 minute read): https://www.freecodecamp.org/news/encryption-at-rest/

+5. My friend Dhawal created this comprehensive list of 850 university courses that are freely available, which you can convert into college credit.
+There are a ton of different subjects to choose from, including Computer Science, Data Science, Math, and Information Security. (fully browsable list): https://www.freecodecamp.org/news/370-online-courses-with-real-college-credit-that-you-can-access-for-free-4fec5a28646/

+A quick note on GPT-4 and other Large Language Model (LLM) tools: I'm spending several hours each week practicing with these tools, and learning how to use them more effectively.

+I still do all my writing the old fashion way.
+But I'm finding LLMs to be helpful in a lot of other ways, including simplifying my code.

+Quote of the Week: “The more I study, the more insatiable do I feel my genius to be.” — Ada Lovelace, mathematician and the world's first computer programmer

 ### Mar 31, 2023
 1. The most dreaded part of the developer job search is the “coding interview”.
 This is where a software engineer asks you to solve programming challenges right there on the spot – often by writing code on a whiteboard.